Panzerschrek/U-00DC-Sprache/source/docs/en/constexpr.rst

 ====================

 There are expressions in Ü, that are named constant expressions, which value may be calculated in compile-time.
-Such expressions may be used in some places where it is neccessary - for array sizes, for template arguments, in constructions like ``static_assert`` and ``static_if``.
+Such expressions may be used in some places where it is necessary - for array sizes, for template arguments, in constructions like ``static_assert`` and ``static_if``.

 An expression may be constant if:

-* All variables insede it are constant
+* All variables inside it are constant
-* Functions and operators in this expressions are ``constexpr``.
+* Functions and operators in this expression are ``constexpr``.

 *****************
 *constexpr types*
 *****************

-Variables inside a constant expressions should be constant.
+Variables inside constant expressions should be constant.
 Constant can be only variables of one of ``constexpr`` types.

 ``constexpr`` types are: